edibotopic/edibotopic-website/content/blog/2023-09-17-conditional-science.md

 [^2]: A claim to treat a disease may become a promise of more "comfort".

-[^3]: Who is a lovely person and great scientists by the way.
+[^3]: Who is a lovely person and great scientist by the way.